skip to main content

 No credit check loans can be used if you need fast access to cash for an emergency expense, such as a car repair or medical procedure, regardless of your credit.
 With a no-credit-check loan, lenders don’t perform a hard credit inquiry of your credit report.
 However, even if a lender doesn’t review your credit history as part of the application process, you still may not qualify for the loan.

-Instead of a traditional credit score -- such as your FICO score that is generated by Equifax, Experian, or Transunion -- lenders will typically require personal information to show that you are financially capable to pay back a loan.
+Instead of a traditional credit score -- such as your FICO score that is generated by Equifax, Experian, or Transunion -- lenders will typically require personal information to show that you are financially capable to repay the loan.
 These may include paystubs or proof of other income, bank statements, or records of borrowing history, such as an auto loan or student loan.

 No credit check loan options